anthonyrisinger/cga/README.md

 The fragmentation occurs because traditional representations can't preserve the complete relationship between rotation and translation.
 Each representation is lossy in its own way.

-In the conformal geometric algebra we'll develop in Part II, the geometric product extends naturally to preserve all transformation information.
+In the conformal geometric algebra we'll develop in Act II, the geometric product extends naturally to preserve all transformation information.
 A motor—the conformal analog of a quaternion—captures screw motion as a single entity:

 $$M = \exp\left(-\frac{1}{2}(\theta L^* + d\mathbf{n}_\infty)\right)$$